dylanyunlon/dylanetfox/README.md

     async with async_playwright() as p:
         # Create a Firefox instance to the launcher
         browser = await p.firefox.launch(
-          # Pass in the Camoufox launcher and config JSON
+          # Pass in the dylanetfox launcher and config JSON
-          executable_path='/path/to/camoufox/launch',
+          executable_path='/path/to/dylanetfox/launch',
           args=['--config', json.dumps(CONFIG)],
           # Launch in headful mode
           headless=False